iridant/register_and_login/README.md

 - Create model and schema for users
 - Add functionality to middlewares
 - Add functionality to endpoints: signIn, signOut, signUp
+- Outline pages for access control testing at a later stage on frontend
+- Create auth service on frontend

 ## Cloning and Running: